How to Get 100% Reliable WordPress Backups: Complete Guide

 On average 30,000 websites are hacked every day.
 Even the best security systems are not 100% invulnerable.

-Malware causes a lot of distress and loss to a business, but in different ways.
-Redirect malware steals organic traffic and visitors from your website and sends them to a spam website instead, or a phishing attack tries to scam your visitors into giving up personal information.
+Redirect malware steals organic traffic and visitors from your website and sends them to a spam website.
+A phishing attack tries to scam your visitors into giving up personal information.
 Other hackers just wipe out data and content from websites in defacement attacks.

-We don’t typically recommend backups as a way to recover from malware attacks, because backups can also have malware on them.
+We don’t recommend backups as a way to recover from malware attacks, because backups can also have malware on them.
 But in cases of defacement, it is the only way to get your website back.

 Human error